freebsd-net/tcp-testsuite/state-event-engine/rcv-rst-closed/README.md

-# Handling the Reception of TCP Segments with the RST-bit Set in the CLOSED state
+# Handling of TCP Segments with the RST-bit Set in the CLOSED state

 ## Description
 This set of tests focuses on the handling of RST-segments moving the state of the TCP connection